esmf-org/esmf/src/addon/ESMPy/doc/install.rst

 time management, etc.  The limitations listed here are relative to ESMF offline and integrated regridding capabilities.

-- There is no FieldBundle class, only single Fields.
-- Multi-tile Grid support is limited to cubed-sphere grids on 6 processors.
 - ESMPy cannot use an ESMF installation that is built with external LAPACK support.
-- Conservative regridding with a source Mesh created from file is not supported, because the Mesh cannot retrieve coordinates from the elements.
-- Meshes can only be created in-memory (not from-file) with a Cartesian coordinate system.
-- To avoid memory leaks, each ESMPy class instance should be manually released using the destroy() method.
+- Coordinates cannot be retrieved from the elements of a :class:`~ESMF.api.mesh.Mesh`.
+This can affect the ability to set :class:`~ESMF.api.field.Field` values on a source :class:`~ESMF.api.mesh.Mesh` created from file when using conservative regridding.
+- Multi-tile :class:`~ESMF.api.grid.Grid` support is limited to cubed-sphere grids created on 6 processors.
+A cubed-sphere grid can be created on any number of processors, but only when it is created on 6 processors will the coordinates be retrievable for the entire object.
+- There is no ``FieldBundle`` class, only single :class:`Fields <ESMF.api.field.Field>`.

 Testing related:

-- Nightly regression testing is limited to a small subset of the ESMF test platforms, including Darwin, Linux and Cray running gfortran with openMPI.
+- Nightly regression testing is limited to a small subset of the ESMF test platforms, including Darwin and Linux running gfortran with openMPI.